OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-7/README.md

 In this assignment, you will incorporate `grid` and `flex` into your current project.
 Also, feel free to begin a new project.

 Use the CSS Flexible Box Layout Module (Flexbox) for arranging items along one axis—such as menu bars, paragraphs of text, or images.
-Use the CSS Grid Layout Module for the overall page structure.
+Use the CSS Grid Layout Module for the overall page structure or a smaller component within your website.
 You can feel free to use the same general layout for every page of the site but you don’t need to.

+Start small.
+Don't feel overwhelmed.
+These topics can be intense but we are merely dipping our toes!

 Each of the web pages should include images and/or text and there should be clear navigation between each of the pages.